NittenRenegade/get_next_line/README.md

 Return: readed line (with \0 ended)

 get_next_line() read the text on file descriptor one line at a time until end of it.
-Function compilled with flag -D BUFFER_SIZE=xx
+Function compille with flag -D BUFFER_SIZE=xx
 If there is  nothing to read or if an error occured it should return NULL.
 The returned line should include the '\n' if it occured in file.